Pseudowintera axillaris

-The Pseudowintera axillaris is a shrub like tree, endemic to New Zealand.
+Pseudowintera axillaris, the lowland horopito, is a shrub like tree, endemic to New Zealand.
 They are members of the Winterace family and are known for their peppery taste, and glossy green leaves.

+It is one of the very few hardwood species whose wood lacks vessel elements, making it diffuse and vessel-less containing vasicentric tracheids instead.

 Description

-The Pseudowintera axillaris, or Lowland Horopito, is one of four Winteraceae species, endemic to New Zealand.
+Pseudowintera axillaris is one of four Winteraceae species endemic to New Zealand.